gnames/ds-ruhoff-mollusca/README.md

-# Scientific names exctracted from Ruhoff 1980
+# Scientific names extracted from Ruhoff 1980

 The goal of this project is to extract scientific names from [Ruhoff 1980](https://doi.org/10.5479/si.00810282.294)